komfiGolabi/Free-2-Be-Fit-MS1-Kamila-Golebiowska/README.md

  * location to be added and a map of it
  * videos of the classes
  * to exchange photos for the ones taken at the studio
- * adding an ifo about the trainers and staff
+ * adding an info about the trainers and staff
  * once email is set up there will be link in the footer that takes you to the pop-up e-mail message box.
 * every class or type of service in booking form will have only choice of dates and time when it is actually available or in timetable.
+* overlay to be added to the second carousel caption in smaller screens, for better visibility

  ## User Goals